32 Email Cover Letter Samples | How to Write (with Examples)

 An Email Cover Letter is a formal document sent by an applicant to the hiring manager expressing their interest in a job position.

 It supports the resume and gives more details about you as an applicant.
-An email cover letter can be sent either as an email attachment or part of an email body.
+It can be sent either as an attachment or as part of the main body.

-The purpose of an email cover letter is to support a resume.
-It elaborates personal attributes and skills related to the position you are applying for to increase your chances of getting a job.
-The email cover letter achieves its purpose by mentioning previous job experiences associated with the position you are applying for.
+The purpose of the cover letter is to support a resume.
+It elaborates on personal attributes and skills related to the position you are applying for to increase your chances of getting a job.
+It achieves its purpose by mentioning previous job experiences associated with the position you are applying for.
 Thus, the cover letter helps in supporting your resume, which can be less effective when submitted alone.

 Free Templates

-Whether you’re applying for a job or reaching out to a potential client, our templates provide a convenient and professional way to craft your cover letter.
-By using these templates, you can save time and ensure that your email cover letter is well-structured and visually appealing.
-With customizable sections for your contact information, introduction, skills, and closing, our templates make it easy for you to create a compelling cover letter that leaves a lasting impression.
+Whether you’re applying for a job or reaching out to a potential client, the templates provided below offer a convenient and professional way to craft your cover letter.
+By using these templates, you can save time and ensure that your cover letter is well-structured and visually appealing.
+With customizable sections for your contact information, introduction, skills, and closing, the templates make it easy for you to create a compelling cover letter that leaves a lasting impression.

-How to Write and Send an Email Cover Letter
+How to Write and Send the Cover Letter

-Some organizations may request the cover letter to be sent as an attachment.
-Hence, ensure that you save the document as a pdf (portable document file) file that cannot be edited by someone else after you submit it.
-Saving the document under your name helps avoid confusion to the hiring manager and makes your application stand out.
+Some organizations may request that the cover letter be sent as an attachment.
+Hence, ensure that you save the document as a PDF (portable document file) file that cannot be edited by someone else after you submit it.
+Saving the document under your name helps avoid confusion for the hiring manager and makes your application stand out.

-Note: If an employer does not accept email attachments, you should then copy your cover letter and paste it as the email body.
-Ensure that you have corrected the formatting as copy-pasting may affect the original format of the letter.
+If an employer does not accept the attachments, you should then copy your cover letter and paste it as the body.
+Ensure that you have corrected the formatting, as copy-pasting may affect the original format of the letter.
 In this case, once the hiring manager opens your email, they will directly see your cover letter.

 Add an informative subject line

-A subject line states the purpose of the email, and it should be short, precise, and grammatically correct to establish professionalism.
-In addition, it helps the hiring manager understand the purpose of the email and helps your application stand out among other applicants.
-The length of the subject line should be between 46 to 70 characters.
-Ensure that you mention the position you are applying for and your name as the subject line.
+A subject line states the purpose, and it should be short, precise, and grammatically correct to establish professionalism.
+In addition, it helps the hiring manager understand its purpose and helps your application stand out among other applicants.
+The length of the subject line should be between 46 and 70 characters.
+Ensure that you mention the position you are applying for and your name in the subject line.
 This information helps the hiring manager know the position you are applying for and differentiate different cover letters.

 On the email subject lines, write “Customer Service Representative- Mike Bond.”